-Why go to a priest for Confession?
+Why go to a priest for confession?

 Since God hears and answers our prayers, we can confess our sins directly to God; why go to a Catholic priest?
+What is so special about the Sacrament of Confession?

 God always forgive us when we go directly to him, one-on-one, but Christ also provides special additional graces when we go to God for forgiveness in the context of a Sacrament of the Church.
 A sacrament is a divine direct intervention of Christ provided through the apostles who are called to be his representatives.